Avid Space Melbourne

 ● Avid MTRX

-In this setup, The Avid S6 is connected via Ethernet to the Pro Tools system this allows the engineer to have complete control over their mix.
-The Avid S6 is the most advanced control surface on the market, it is highly flexible and allows the engineer to create their own workflow.
-The Avid S6 gives us complete control of any automation passes we wish to create, whether it be panning, or slight level adjustments to our mix.
+In this setup, The Avid S6 is connected via Ethernet to the Pro Tools system.
+This allows the engineer to have complete control over their mix.
+Consequently, the Avid S6 is the most advanced control surface on the market, it is highly flexible and allows the engineer to create their own workflow.
+As a result, the Avid S6 gives us complete control of any automation passes we wish to create, whether it be panning, or slight level adjustments to our mix.

 Avid HD MADI